EENI - Business School.

 - Examining the fundamental questions related to the export process.

-- Analyzing the challenges to overcome in an export transaction.
+- Analysing the challenges to overcome in an export transaction.

 - Detailing the steps necessary to beginning the export process.